BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 Moonchilde Jun 14th, 1994
 jtraub@zso.dec.com

+Ported to BurningMUD and expanded Lorgalis
+Expanded further by Ninian
 ```

-Further questions about mobprogs on Burning can be sent to bane@burningmud.com.
+Further questions about mobprogs on Burning specifically, can be sent to bane@burningmud.com.